PARSONS CEMETERY RULES AND REGULATIONS

 Nearly all who visit here respect the sanctity of Parsons Cemetery, but even then, we find we need a few rules and regulations to mitigate misunderstandings, while ensuring the safety and comfort of those visiting and working here.

-2. No Trespassing with Video Surveillance is posted and enforced after sundown and before sunup whether the cemetery gates are open or closed.
+1. The Cemetery is open 7 days a week from sunup to sundown.
+No trespassing is allowed after sundown and before sunup whether the cemetery gates are open or closed.

-4. While recognizing the importance and position of pets in many families, leash laws are enforced in this privately-owned cemetery, and the owner is responsible for cleaning up after their pet(s).
+3. While recognizing the importance and position of pets in many families, leash laws are enforced in this privately-owned cemetery, and the owner is responsible for cleaning up after their pet(s).

 6. Hunting and fishing on the cemetery grounds are prohibited.